arangodb/docs/3.10/indexing-inverted.md

 You can only expand one level of arrays.

-If you want to use the inverted index in a Search Alias View and index primitive and array values like ArangoSearch Views do by default, then you can enable the `searchField` option for specific attributes in the `fields` definition, or by default using the top-level option with the same name.
+If you want to use the inverted index in a `search-alias` View and index primitive and array values like ArangoSearch Views do by default, then you can enable the `searchField` option for specific attributes in the `fields` definition, or by default using the top-level option with the same name.
 You may want to combine